AquarHEAD/opsUIproto/README.md

 ### AuthToken

-- key:
+- key: a unique token
-- status: new, authed, expired, failed (or just a boolean authed?)
+- status: fresh, authed, expired
+- expire_date: cannot be used later than this
 - uid: if authed then set to the authed user's id
 - login_ip: (optional)
 - login_date: